pnp/graph-connectors-samples/samples/nodejs-javascript-IBM-lob/README.md

 ## Features

-This sample shows how to ingest samples from the Microsoft 365 and Power Platform community Sample Solution Gallery into your Microsoft 365 tenant.
+This sample shows how to use query LOB Data from IBM DB2 located on IBM Cloud (external) into your Microsoft 365 tenant.

 The sample illustrates the following concepts:

 - script creating the Entra ID (Azure AD) application using CLI for Microsoft 365
-- create external connection including URL to item resolver to track activity when users share external links
 - create external connection schema
-- retrieve data from a remote API and store it in a local cache for future use
+- retrieve data from a remote API and add to the index
-- support incremental ingestion by tracking the last modified date of the newest sample
-- ingesting items with up to 10 parallel connections to speed up the ingestion
 - logging errors for easy debugging
 - visualize the external content in search results using a custom Adaptive Card
 - extend Microsoft Graph JavaScript SDK with a [middleware to wait for a long-running operation to complete](https://blog.mastykarz.nl/easily-handle-long-running-operations-middleware-microsoft-graph-javascript-sdk/)